Drug Abuse Trends In Miramar, FL

 13% of Broward County addiction treatment admissions were for opioids other than heroin in 2016.

-Addiction Treatment in Miramar
+Addiction Treatment In Miramar

 Miramar is ideally-situated for individuals looking for a drug and alcohol rehab center.
 Some of the world’s premier addiction treatment facilities are located in south Florida, with a wide range of therapies and luxury amenities available.
-Still, because of the proliferation of addiction in the area, a variety of rehab and detox centers cater to different types of substance use disorder.
+Still, because of the proliferation of addiction in the area, a variety of rehab and detox centers cater to different types of substance use disorders (SUD).

 Increasingly, treatment centers are focusing on combatting poly-drug use (including injection drug use) with medication assisted treatment and cognitive behavioral therapy.
 Addiction treatment medications like buprenorphine and methadone can reduce cravings and the pain of withdrawal.
 Cognitive behavioral therapy helps patients develop new coping mechanisms as well as recognize past traumas that can cause addiction.